DavidNorvald/JobPlacementDashboard/README.md

 ### Anchor Button Cleanup
-For one of the back-end stories, I had to cleanup the Anchor Buttons that were implimented in a prior story and change over all the buttons on the various pages to reflect the new styling of the Anchor Buttons.
+For one of the back-end stories, I had to clean up the Anchor Buttons that were implemented in a prior story and change over all the buttons on the various pages to reflect the new styling of the Anchor Buttons.
 The buttons that needed to be changed looked like this:

          @Html.ActionLink("Back to List", "Index")